ES 115 Geographic Info. Systems 3 Credits

 back to top

-A capstone project carried out under the direction of a faculty member and in coordination with others taking this course.
-A laboratory and/or field component of the project will generate new data on an expanding base, and an environmental science report will be prepared based in part on the results of that work.
-Prerequisite: permission of the instructor.
-Credit cannot be received both for this course and GL 450.
-Offered fall semesters.
+A capstone original research project under the direction of a faculty member in coordination with others taking this course.
+Field and laboratory work will generate new data on an expanding base; after analysis and interpretation, data will be presented in a technical format.
+All aspects of the project will be interpreted in the context of the literature.
+Prerequisite: ES 340/GL 340 or permission of the instructor.
+Students cannot receive credit for both ES 440 and GL 440.
+Offered fall semester.

 A capstone course offered in a seminar format with required reading, writing, and group participation.
 Designed to provide an integrating experience with sufficient flexibility to pursue individual interests.
 This course also includes oral and poster presentations of senior research projects and examination of codes of ethics in the environmental sciences.
 Classroom 3 hours.
 Prerequisite: junior or senior standing and permission of the instructor.
 Credit cannot be received both for this course and GL 451.
 Offered spring semesters.